Devons Road DLR station

-Devons Road is a Docklands Light Railway (DLR) station located in between Bromley-by-Bow and Bow Common.
-The station takes its name from the B140 Devons Road and is between Langdon Park and Bow Church stations and is in Travelcard Zone 2.
-It is on the Stratford to Poplar branch of the DLR with services continuing on to Canary Wharf and Lewisham.
+Devons Road is a Docklands Light Railway (DLR) station located in Bromley-by-Bow.
+The station takes its name from Devons Road and is between Langdon Park and Bow Church stations.
+It is on the Stratford–Poplar branch of the DLR, with services continuing on to Canary Wharf and Lewisham.
+The station opened with the DLR system on 31 August 1987 and is a rare example of the preserved distinctive architectural design of the first stations.
+It is in London fare zone 2.